chmduquesne/gpg-workflow/README.md

     BACKUPDIR=/path/to/backup make export

-If necessary, the backup directory is created, and a git repository is initialized.
+If it does not exist already, a git repository is initialized.
 Repeat this as many times as desired for multiple backups.

 #### Remove the secret of the master key

-Now that you have a backup (possible multiple), remove the keygrip file.
+After making a backup (preferably multiple), remove the keygrip file.

     make strip-master